Friday, December 8, 2017

 American-style (i.e. West Coast) kayaks were initially made with bigger cockpits for use in protected waters.
 Sitting in such a kayak, the knees can be kept together in the center and up above the cockpit rim while paddling but, when necessary, the knees can be tucked under the sides of the cockpit to edge and control the boat.
 This cockpit style does not provide substantial thigh hooks so lacks the positive leg-to-deck contact points found in the keyhole cockpit shape.
 But these boats do gain one key advantage - with the wider cockpit opening they can be paddled in a knees-up position similar to surf skis or to K1 racing boats.
 Some even come with a central foot plate so that the feet can be kept together rather than out to the sides on footpegs.
 These elements are of great benefit when forwarding padding.
 Epic's sea kayaks (inspired by surf skis) fall into this category as do older designs such as the Necky Arluk/Tesla, the Current Designs Solstice, and others – there were many kayaks with open cockpits in the early ‘90’s when I started sea kayaking.
 However, boat control in rough water is a little tricky with this cockpit design, relying more on shifting weight and support strokes with the paddle since the knee-to-deck contacts are not immediately available for lateral adjustments (roll trim).

-If you don’t paddle frequently in sea state 4 or above the open cockpit design has many advantages.
+If you don’t paddle frequently in bumpy water, then the open cockpit design has many advantages.

 4. Knees under but High (Keyhole Compromise)